lkesteloot/unsong/unsong.md

 “The name of the star Vega comes from the Arabic word waqi, meaning ‘fallen’ or ‘falling’.
 They named it that because the constellation looked like a bird falling from the sky.
 So Las Vegas could mean ‘the fallen birds’.
 And the Other King’s secret is that not a bird falls to the ground without God’s decision.
 There is providence in the fall of a sparrow.”

 “Huh,” said Jane, and upon her features flashed very briefly that look I had seen when I figured out the angels’ filing system.
 As if briefly remembering I was a human being instead of a pet or object, and seeming a little uncomfortable with the fact.
-“That’s…interesting.”
+“That’s... interesting.”

 “But not very actionable,” I said.